 The Northern Wake National Home School Honor Society meets monthly in North Raleigh on the fourth Thursday of each month from September through May.
 Meeting locations, while always in North Raleigh, are flexible and often correlate with the meeting's speaker or subject.

-The induction of new members takes place in September.
-Officer elections take place in April.
-The end-of-year recognition ceremony takes place in May.
+The induction of new members takes place in September or October.
+The end-of-year recognition ceremony and awarding of honor cords takes place in May.

 Meetings typically consist of a guest speaker presenting a career or academic topic, followed by light refreshments and time to socialize.